paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

 The Harmonized Tariff Schedule, referred to in subsecs. (a)(6)(D) and (b)(2)(C)(iv), is not set out in the Code.
 See Publication of Harmonized Tariff Schedule note set out under [section 1202 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1202&num=0&edition=prelim), Customs Duties.

 #### Amendments
+2025—Subsec. (c)(2).
+Pub.
+L. 119–21 added par.
+(2) and struck out former par.
+(2).
+Prior to amendment, text read as follows: “Effective beginning on August 1, 2013, the value of the assistance provided under paragraph (1) shall be 3 cents per pound.”

 2018—Subsec. (c).
 Pub.
 L. 115–334 substituted “Economic adjustment assistance for textile mills” for “Economic adjustment assistance to users of upland cotton” in heading.

 <a id="section-9039"></a>
 ## § 9039.
 Special competitive provisions for extra long staple cotton
-**(a) Competitiveness program** Notwithstanding any other provision of law, during the period beginning on February 7, 2014, through July 31, 2026, the Secretary shall carry out a program—
+**(a) Competitiveness program** Notwithstanding any other provision of law, during the period beginning on February 7, 2014, through July 31, 2032, the Secretary shall carry out a program—

 (1) to maintain and expand the domestic use of extra long staple cotton produced in the United States;